English Woman Given One-Year in Prison for False Rape Charge

 For the full story, click here.

-6 Responses to “English Woman Given One-Year in Prison for False Rape Charge”
+6 thoughts on “English Woman Given One-Year in Prison for False Rape Charge”

 The case was able to be dropped quickly because of the CCTV footage retrieved from the surveillance cameras that are kept in areas like subway stations and major intersections.
 I would love to see such cameras in greater use here in the United States under similar caveats that they are only ever consulted if a crime is alleged to have been committed under their purview and they are not used for general surveillance of the population.
 You already have a minimal expectation of privacy while in a public area anyway and I don’t see how having a video record kept for security is an intrusion of government into the lives of the people.